dflydev/dflydev-hawk/README.md

 // Create a really useful fictional user agent.
 $userAgent = new Fictional\UserAgent;

-// Ask our user agent to make a request; note that the request we ar emaking
+// Ask our user agent to make a request; note that the request we are making
 // here matches the details that we told the Hawk client about our request.
 $response = $userAgent->makeRequest(
     'POST',